FREE SHIPPING Across Canada*

 4. IF I SET UP 3 OR 4 FIREWORKS BESIDE ONE ANOTHER, HOW DO I KEEP THEM FROM GOING OFF ALL AT ONCE?

-It's easy to set up 3 or 4 fireworks for quick ignition.
-Just use the "Tinfoil Approach" (depicted at right).
+In general, Cakes can be placed side-by-side without concern for adjacent ignition, whereas Fountains, Candles and Barrages spit sparks and require more caution. if you have a group of Fountains, Candles or Barrages in a bucket, try the "Tinfoil Approach" (depicted at right).
 Place a tinfoil 'cap' over the wick of each firework to protect its fuse from sparks.
 This protective cap will prevent adjacent fireworks from lighting each other and will allow you to bury numerous items at a time, instead of singles only.
-Note: in general, Cakes can be placed side-by-side without concern for adjacent ignition, whereas introducing Fountains, Candles or Barrages into the mix merits caution.

 It's tempting to keep your unused fireworks items close at hand so you can grab a new firework as the previous one finishes (thereby maintaining a flow).
 But be careful not to keep your unused fireworks too close!
 The reason is that if a stray spark or shot hits your yet-to-be-used pile, you can lose all your fireworks in one giant blast.
 This could easily result in an injury.
 You should always keep your unused fireworks covered, either with an inflammeable tarp or in a cardboard box.
 Keep these fireworks well away from your lighting area.
 We encourage you to enjoy fireworks by playing safe!